This is the Samsung Galaxy Note10, Note10+, and Note10+ 5G

 - Galaxy Note10+ 5G: $1,300 (256GB) or $1,400 (512GB)

-The Note10 series is available in auro glow, auro white, and auro black at launch, with retailer- and region-exclusive colorways to come later this year.
+The Note10 series is available in auro glow, auro white, and auro black at launch, with region-specific colorways to come later this year.

+In the U.S., the Galaxy Note 10 Plus 5G is a timed exclusive on Verizon.
+It’ll come to AT&T,